- Tarangire National Park

 - Scenic flight over the Rift Valley (optional)

 Unwind under vast African skies, in some of the few last expanses of true wilderness and arguably the best game viewing areas on the continent.
-From untouched Tarangire, to the world famous Serengeti and Ngorongoro National Park, this safari is run at a leisurely pace, allowing ample time to discover the wild, free spirit of this vast, awe inspiring country.
+From untouched Tarangire, to the world famous Serengeti and Ngorongoro National Parks, this safari is run at a leisurely pace, allowing one ample time to discover the wild spirit of Tanzania.

-From Tarangire, we head up through the beautiful highlands to the rich farming area of Karatu on the outer slopes of Ngorongoro crater, where we overnight at Bougainvillea Lodge.
+From Tarangire, we head up through the beautiful highlands to the farm rich area of Karatu on the outer slopes of Ngorongoro crater, where we overnight at Bougainvillea Lodge or similar.

-Breathtaking, incredible, unforgettable – today is surely one you’ve been itching to tick off your Wildlife Bucket List.
-One of the natural wonders of the world, the volcanic caldera of Ngorongoro offers spectacular game viewing in the crater – we can almost guarantee you four of the Big Five will show up, as well as a rich variety of birds, all viewed against the backdrop of the thickly forested crater walls.
-Our picnic lunch in the crater will forever remain a unique memory – good luck beating this view on your next picnic!
+Incredible and unforgettable, today is surely one you’ve been itching to tick off your African travel bucket list.
+One of the natural wonders of the world, the volcanic caldera of Ngorongoro offers spectacular game viewing in the crater.
+We can almost guarantee you four of the Big Five will show up, as well as a rich variety of birds, all viewed against the splendid backdrop of the thickly forested crater walls.
+Our picnic lunch on the crater floor will forever remain a unique memory.

-Varied terrains consisting of forest, grasslands and both freshwater and soda lakes make this a true marvel of creation.
+Varied terrains and dramatic consisting of forest, grasslands and both freshwater and soda lakes make the Ngorongoro Crater a true marvel of creation.

 Overnight Bougainvillea, or similar.

-We continue onto Serengeti Wilderness Camp, or Ndutu/North Wilderness camp, our base from which to explore the Serengeti for the next three days.
+After breakfast this morning, we continue onto Serengeti Wilderness Camp, or Ndutu/North Wilderness camp, our base from which to explore the Serengeti for the next three days.

-Transfer to the Seronera/Ndutu or Kogatende airstrip for your (optional) flight to Arusha – mid morning.
+Morning transfer to the Seronera/Ndutu or Kogatende airstrip for your (optional) flight back to Arusha.
 It is an exceptionally scenic flight (weather dependent) across the sweeping expanse of the Rift Valley escarpments and the highlands of Ngorongoro.
 Or return by road to Arusha.